yij793/tinyApp/README.md

 # tinyApp project
-tinyAPP is a fullstack application build with node and express that allow user shorten long URLs
+tinyAPP is a full stack application build with node and express that allow user shorten long URLs

 ## dependencies:
 * bcrypt